 4. Toyota GT86/Subaru BRZ

-The result of Toyota and Subaru's recent joint-venture resulted in a true driver's car that proves you don't need massive power to have fun.
-The 197bhp 2.0-litre flat-four engine provides enough power for epic drifts, while the pairing's low centre of gravity, make them B-road weapons.
+The result of Toyota and Subaru’s joint-venture resulted in the GT86 and BRZ: true driver’s cars that proves you don’t need massive power to have fun.
+The 197bhp 2.0-litre flat-four engine provides enough power for sideways fun, while the pairing’s low centre of gravity make them B-road weapons.
 Car makers of the modern world take note: we need more motors like this.

 5. Aston Martin and AMG